 The questionnaire listed 22 topics and 18 skills, and asked respondents to indicate the importance of the topics to be covered in courses and the priority of the skills to be attained prior to graduation.
 Ratings for the importance for topics to be covered in courses were: 1 (not important - no courses), 2 (somewhat important - part of a course), 3 (moderately important - one college course) and 4 (very important - more than one course).
-Ratings for priority of skills were 1 (no priority should be placed on this skill - it is not important), 2 (low priority - this skill is important, but it can be developed on the job), 3 (moderate priority - this skill is important and should have some time out-of-class devoted to it, but it is not important enough to justify spending class time on it), 4 (high priority - this skill is highly important and should have both class time and out-of-class activities devoted to its development, even if some accounting content cannot be covered) and 5 (highest priority - this skill should be the primary focus of some classes).
+Ratings for priority of skills were 1 (no priority should be placed on this skill - it is not important), 2 (low priority - this skill is important and should have some time out-of-class devoted to it, but it is not important enough to justify spending class time on it), 4 (high priority - this skill is highly important and should have both class time and out-of-class activities devoted to its development, even if some accounting content cannot be covered) and 5 (highest priority - this skill should be the primary focus of some classes).

 Due to the large quantity of data for these two research questions, a principal components factor analysis was completed for each and rotated to improve interpretability of the factors (Pedhazur & Schmelkin 1991).
 All resulting factors have an eigenvalue of at least 1 and are composed of courses or skills that load at least at the .60 level.
-As shown in Table 4 (Appendix), a total of 16 of the 22 courses load on seven different factors.
-Table 5 (Appendix) indicates 15 skills loaded on six factors.
+As shown in Table 3, a total of 16 of the 22 courses load on seven different factors.
+Table 4 indicates 19 skills loaded on six factors.
 There were no instances of items loading on the same factor in either case.

-The findings presented in Table 4 (Appendix) indicate that intermediate accounting is the most important topic to cover, with a mean of 3.9108, (4=most important) which indicates the respondents felt that more than one college course should be devoted to it.
+The findings presented in Table 3 indicate that intermediate accounting is the most important topic to cover, with a mean of 3.9108, (4=most important) which indicates the respondents felt that more than one college course should be devoted to it.
+This is consistent with the results of Cory (2009) and Madison et al. (2008).
 The second most important topic was ethics, followed by finance, advanced accounting, information systems, auditing, strategy, cost/managerial accounting, and business law, all with means of at least 3 (moderately important).
 Notably, cost/managerial accounting was ranked eighth, with a mean of 3.0549, which corresponds to the IMA's focus on moving the image of the CMA away from that of "cost accountant."
 Also, information systems, economics and organizational behavior, ranked as numbers 5, 11 and 15, respectively, are no longer tested on the recently revised CMA exam.
 The four lowest-ranked topics, all with a mean less than 2.5, were supply chain, tax research, personal tax and international business.
 Hence, two of the topics ranked as the lowest four relate to tax, and their means of 2.2096 for tax research and 2.1091 for personal tax indicate that respondents felt these topics could actually be learned on the job.
 Corporate tax was ranked sixteenth of 22 topics, with a mean of 2.7134.

-The seven factors shown in Table 4 (Appendix) incorporate 16 of the 22 topics.
+The seven factors shown in Table 3 incorporate 16 of the 22 topics.
 Finance, information systems, financial accounting research, organizational behavior, statistics/quantitative methods and international business did not load on any of the factors.
-Advanced accounting, ethics and intermediate accounting were the only topic to load on their respective factor.
+Both ethics and intermediate accounting were the only topics to load on their respective factor.